brycetshaw/River-Forecast-App/README.md

 ### Design strategy

-We will use python for the backend, Django for the frontend.
-We will store data in an SQLite database, which will be local to the application.
-Requested data will be populated into the database and cached.
-If requested data is partially available in the database, only the missing parts will be scraped from online sources.
+We will use python or node.js for the backend, React for the frontend.
+We will store data in a MySQL database, hosted in a docker container on a Cybera VM.
+Data will be added to the database using a webscraping function monitoring the alberta rivers webpage.
+We will investigate the feasibility of passing this into our database using a publish and subscribe message broker (AWS IoT core MQTT).
+The frontend webpage will submit query parameters to the backend, which will create queries to be sent to the database.
+The response will be parsed and made available to the frontend compenents.

 ### Design Unknowns

 - Designing a interactable front end which contains a visualization module.
 - Visualize data gathered in the database using graphs and plots.
+- Feasibility and suitability of MQTT message broker in this use case.

 ### Implementation Plan